tracker1/node-docker-cli/README.md

 ## Related Projects

-* (docker-cli-js)[https://github.com/Quobject/docker-cli-js] - Original inspiration, started with some logic from this project.
+[docker-cli-js](https://github.com/Quobject/docker-cli-js) - Original inspiration, started with some logic from this project.
+Reduced interface footprint to single method, separated logic out and using camelCase response naming.

 ## License